Tuning Frequency Bias in Neural Network Training with Nonuniform Data: Frequency biasing with a Sobolev-norm loss function

 \section{Frequency biasing with a Sobolev-norm loss function}

 The frequency biasing during the training of an overparameterized NN has several consequences.
 In some situations, worse convergence rates for high-frequency components of a function are beneficial since the NN training procedure is less sensitive to the oscillatory noise in the data, acting as a low-pass filter.
 This significantly improves the generalization error of overparameterized NNs.
 However, in other situations, NN training struggles to accurately learn the high-frequency content of $g$, resulting in slow convergence.
 To precisely control the frequency biasing of NN training, we propose to train a NN with a loss function that has intrinsic spectral bias.
 One such example is the so-called Sobolev norm.
-Given $s \in \R$, the spherical Sobolev space is defined as
+Let $\mathcal{D}'(\sS^{d-1})$ be the space of distributions on $\sS^{d-1}$.
+Given $s \in \R$, consider $\mathcal{L}^s:\mathcal{D}'(\sS^{d-1}) \mapsto \mathcal{D}'(\sS^{d-1})$, where $\mathcal{L}^s = \big(I + \left( - \Delta \right)^{1/2}\big)^s$ and $\Delta$ is the Laplace--Beltrami operator on the sphere.
+We follow~\citep{barcelo2021fourier} and define the spherical Sobolev space $H^{s}(\sS^{d-1}) = \{f \in \mathcal{D}'(\sS^{d-1}): \mathcal{L}^s f \in L^2(\sS^{d-1}) \}$, equipped with a norm equivalent to eq.~(1.24) in~\citep{barcelo2021fourier},

 where $\hat{f}_{\ell,p}$ are the spherical harmonic coefficients of $f$ (see~\cref{eq:g_lp}) and $N(d,\ell)$ is given in~\Cref{section.prelim}.
 We propose to set the loss function to be $\frac{1}{2}\norm{g-\NN}_{H^s}^2$ in replace of $\frac{1}{2}\norm{g-\NN}_{L^2}^2$ in~\cref{eq:framework2}.
 When $s = 0$, the $H^0$ Sobolev norm reduces to the $L^2$ norm as all spherical harmonic coefficients have an equal weight of $1$.
 If $s > 0$, then the high-frequency spherical harmonic coefficients are amplified by $(1+\ell)^{2s}$.
 The high-frequency components of the residual are then penalized more in the loss function.
 Hence, we expect the NN training to learn the high-frequency components faster with the squared $H^s$ loss function than the case of eq.~\eqref{eq:framework2}.
 Similarly, if $s < 0$, then the high-frequency spherical harmonic coefficients are dampened by $(1+\ell)^{2s}$.
 Consequently, one expects that the NN training process captures the high-frequency components of the residual more slowly with the squared $H^s$ loss function.
 However, when $s < 0$, we expect that the training is more robust to high-frequency noise in the training data.
 By tuning the parameter $s$, we can control the frequency biasing in NN training (see Theorem~\ref{thm.sobconvergence}).
 The choice of $s$ for a particular application can be determined from theory or by cross-validation.